 Resource Investing News Featured Stock

 CMX Gold & Silver Corp.
-(CSE:CXC) is working to restart operations at the past-producing Clayton Silver Mine in the mining-friendly state of Idaho.
+(CSE:CXC; OTC:CXXMF) is working to restart operations at the past-producing Clayton Silver Mine in the mining-friendly state of Idaho.
 The polymetallic mine was the site of small-scale silver-lead-zinc production for more than 30 years prior to its closure in 1986 due to low metals prices.
 Historically, Clayton was one of the largest silver producers in Idaho outside of the Coeur d’Alene district.

 The brownfields property remains under-explored and is considered drill-ready.
 The project includes mine dump material, situated adjacent to the old mill, which was never milled as it was considered uneconomic.
 CMX conducted a sampling program of the mine dump in 2014 to assess the economic potential of the material with positive results.